Adam Loftus (bishop): Ireland

 Loftus made the acquaintance of the Queen's favourite Thomas Radclyffe, 3rd Earl of Sussex and served as his chaplain in Ireland in 1560.
-In 1561 he became chaplain to Alexander Craike, Bishop of Kildare and Dean of St Patrick's in Dublin.
-Later that year he was appointed Rector of Painstown, County Meath, and evidently earned a reputation as a learned and discreet advisor to the English authorities in Dublin.
+In 1561 he became chaplain to Alexander Craike, Bishop of Kildare, and Dean of St Patrick's in Dublin.
+Later that year he was appointed Rector of Painstown, County Meath, and earned a reputation as a learned and discreet advisor to the English authorities in Dublin.
 In 1563, he was consecrated archbishop of Armagh at the unprecedented age of 30 by Hugh Curwen, Archbishop of Dublin.

 Following a clash with Shane O'Neill, Chief of the Name of Clan O'Neill, Lord of Tír Eoghain, and the real power in Ulster during these years, Loftus moved his residence to Dublin in 1564.
-To supplement the meagre income of his troubled archbishopric he was temporarily appointed to the Deanery of St Patrick's by the queen in the following year, "in lieu of better times ahead".
-He was also appointed president of the new commission for ecclesiastical causes.
+To supplement the meager income of his troubled archbishopric he was temporarily appointed to the Deanery of St Patrick's by the queen in the following year, "in lieu of better times ahead".
+He was also appointed president of the new Commission for Ecclesiastical Causes.
 This led to a serious quarrel with the highly respected Bishop of Meath, Hugh Brady.

 In 1567 Loftus, having lobbied successfully for the removal of Hugh Curwen, who became Bishop of Oxford, and having defeated the rival claims of the Bishop of Meath, was appointed Archbishop of Dublin, where the queen expected him to carry out reforms in the Church.
 On several occasions, he temporarily carried out the functions of Lord Keeper, and in August 1581 he was appointed Lord Chancellor of Ireland after an involved dispute with Nicholas White, Master of the Rolls in Ireland.
-Loftus was constantly occupied in attempts to improve his financial position by obtaining additional preferment (he had been obliged to resign the Deanery of St Patrick's in 1567), and was subject to repeated accusations of corruption in public office.
+Loftus was constantly occupied in attempts to improve his financial position by obtaining additional preferment (he had been obliged to resign the Deanery of St Patrick's in 1567) and was subject to repeated accusations of corruption in public office.

 In 1582 Loftus acquired land and built a castle at Rathfarnham, which he inhabited from 1585 (and which has been recently restored to public view).